 Health Care Reform

-What is health care reform?
+What’s health care reform?

 Health care reform is a federal law that changes how you receive health care.
-It
+It was passed by Congress and signed into law by President Barack Obama in March 2010.

 Why was it created?